 By comparison, here’s an actual opening line from another newsletter I receive:

 “The Gas Company is committed to creating ways to help customers manage their energy use and save money.”

-Uh, hello, Gas Company, I’m, like, the customer you’re talking about, and you’re talking to me from inside my email box.
-I don’t expect you to address me by name, but, really, if you’re trying to curry my favor (and pave the way for your next rate increase), how about putting a little effort into this?
-Yes, even you, a public utility, should have a personality and a face…
+Uh, hello, Gas Company, I’m the customer you’re talking about, and you’re talking to me from inside my email box.
+I don’t expect you to address me by name, but if you want to curry my favor (and pave the way for your next rate increase), ditch the corp-speak.
+Yes, even you, a public utility, should have a personality and a face.

 As a loyal supporter and fan of our beer, we wanted to get in touch with you about an announcement that we made yesterday.
 We have announced a cautious, voluntary product recall of some bottles of Samuel Adams.
 While there is no problem with our beer, we believe a small proportion of bottles from our outside glass supplier could contain some small bits of glass.